-2. Parking permits may be purchased on the Belknap Campus at the Parking Office located in the Floyd Street Parking Garage and on the Health Sciences Center Campus Parking Office located in the Chestnut Street Parking Garage.
-The permit application is also available online at www.louisville.edu/ parking.
+2. Parking permits may be purchased on the Belknap Campus at the Parking Office in the Floyd Street Parking Garage and on the Health Sciences Center at the Parking Office in the Chestnut Street Parking Garage.
+The permit application is also available online at louisville.edu/parking.
 A parking permit may not be issued to an individual who has unpaid parking fees or citations.

-3. Green parking permits are available to faculty, staff, alumni and graduate students.
-Purple parking permits are available to all members of the University community.
-Resident parking permits are available to all students who live in a University of Louisville residence facility, Cardinal Towne or Greek Housing on campus.
+3. Purple parking permits are available to all members of the university community, alumni and university affiliates.
+Resident parking permits are available to all students who live in a University of Louisville residence facility or Greek housing on campus.
 Student residents who wish to purchase a Resident parking permit will be required to present proof of ownership of a motor vehicle (registration, title or insurance card).
 Student residents will be permitted to purchase only one Resident parking permit.
-Color of Resident permit is determined by location of residence facility.
-Red and Blue parking permits are available to faculty and staff.
-Retirees may purchase Blue, White or Green permits.
-Graduate assistants are eligible to purchase a Blue permit upon verification of appointment.
-Permit must be returned/exchanged upon end of appointment.
-Graduate Assistants purchasing Blue permits must do so in the Parking Office.
+Red parking permits are available to faculty and staff.
+Blue permits are available to faculty, staff and graduate students.
+Third Street South permits are available to part-time faculty, graduate students and residents.
+Retirees may purchase Blue, White or Purple permits.
 Chestnut Street Garage permits (Magenta designation) and Jewish Hospital Parking Garage permits (Magenta designation) are available to faculty and staff.
 620 HSC Garage permits (White designation) are available to faculty, staff and students.
 Gold permits are issued to members of the Board of Trustees, Silver permits are issued to members of the Board of Overseers, University of Louisville Foundation and Athletic Association.
 Accessible parking permits and accommodations are available to students, staff and faculty with medically verified disabilities.

 4. Permit required for each student will be determined by student's enrolled credit hours on each campus.